sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-02/drill/math-fundamentals.md

   </tr>
   <tr>
     <td><strong>Inverse Function</strong></td>
-    <td>A function which 'does the reverse' of a given function.
+    <td>A function which "does the reverse" of a given function.
 For example, functions with the prefix arc are inverse trigonometric functions; e.g. arcsin x for the inverse of sin(x).
 See also Wikipedia: Mathematics: Inverse Functions and Logarithmic Inverse Functions.</td>
   </tr>
   <tr>
     <td><strong>Iteration</strong></td>